BIRACIAL / BICULTURAL INDIVIDUALS AND MINORITY COUPLES

-Our Arabic speaking clients appreciate our culturally-sensitive approach that rests on knowledge of historical scholarship of Islam, and conflicts of understanding within it.
-For those seeking a therapist familiar with the Islamic religion, we provide counseling for:
+Our Arabic speaking clients appreciate Dr. Sandhya's culturally-sensitive approach that rests on knowledge of historical scholarship of Islam, and conflicting understandings within it.
+For those seeking a therapist familiar with the Islamic religion and Muslim family values we provide counseling for:

-Second-generation Muslim young adults exploring self-identity while balancing ideas of religion and their traditional families
+Second-generation Muslim young adults exploring self-identity while balancing traditional family values

 First generation Muslim female physicians negotiating their professional identity and personal aspirations

-Muslim parents seeking greater support for their children struggling with identity and mental health
+Muslim parents seeking greater support for their children struggling with academic performance and mental health concerns